FitzerIRL/spark-resource-loader/README.md

 > Spark Resource Loader

-Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.
+Please consider following this project's author, [Hugh Fitzpatrick](https://github.com/FitzerIRL), and consider starring the project to show your :heart: and support.

+Also checkout [Spark] (https://github.com/pxscene/pxCore) ... (aka pxScene)

 ## Table of Contents